abhising10p14/Symmetric-Matrix/README.md

    ii) A C++ source file Symmetric.cpp

 	The source file consists of the implementation of all the member function of the class SymMat as well as the operator overloading declared in the class.
+    There is one important thing to note in the source file that for the multiplication of SymMat with Eigen::Matrix, two methods have been used.
+If the size of the matrices is >=50(this benchmark can be changed) and the code compiles under c++11, the multiplication happens using 4 threads.
+If the size if the matrices is less than 50, or if the code doesn't cmpiles under c++11 but under c++98, then the basic method for multiplication runs.
+    This has been done because that the multithreading option is requiured only if the size of the matrices are large.
+For smaller matrices, single thread works fine.
+This can be seen in the plot provided.
 2. test: It consists of the unit test file test_file.cpp

 	This test file contains all the required test cases which checks the utility of all the inbuilt functions where both the SymMat and the Eigen::Matrix have been used.